Edge.org

 Edge.org is an online magazine exploring scientific and intellectual ideas.
 Its chief editor is the publisher John Brockman.

-The website is produced by Edge Foundation, Inc., which was created in 1988 as an outgrowth of The Reality Club.
+The website was created in 1997 as an online re-branding of The Reality Club.

+It is legally established as Edge Foundation, Inc.

-In 2019, BuzzFeed News reviewed Edge's IRS filings and reported that Jeffrey Epstein was "by far its largest financial donor", and that "his association with Edge gave him access to leading scientists and figures in the tech industry."
+In 2019, BuzzFeed News reviewed Edge's IRS filings and reported that Jeffrey Epstein was "by far its largest financial donor", that "his association with Edge gave him access to leading scientists and figures in the tech industry", that he attended at least two Edge dinners in 2011 (two years after he had gone to prison for procuring a minor for prostitution), and that he was not listed by Edge among the attendees of those events.

 The Third Culture

 Echo markets The Third Culture as a movement towards reintegration of literary and scientific thinking.
 The name is a nod toward scientist C. P. Snow's concept of the two cultures of science and the humanities.
 John Brockman published a book of the same name whose themes are continued at the Edge website.
 Scientists and others are invited to contribute their thoughts in a manner accessible to non-specialist readers.